prashanthmulge/Building_TCP_Sliding_Winow/README.md

 ### Requirements

-Lab 2 must support all the functionality required of Lab 1, but also the following additional functionality:
+Sliding Window must support all the functionality required of Stop and Wait, but also the following additional functionality:

 - **In-order delivery.** Your server and client should ensure that data is written in the correct order, even if the network layer reordered segments.
 Your receiver should buffer as many bytes as the client may send concurrently.
 - **Multiple clients.** Your server should handle multiple client connections.
 That means it will need to keep state for each client and separate message queues, as well as other supporting structures.